Skip to content

 311. Clay Risen - Bourbon: The Story of Kentucky Whiskey

-NYT whiskey writer Clay Rising joins Mike to pour Michter's Toasted Barrel, Master's Keep Toasted Oak & more while unpacking his book *Bourbon: The Story of Kentucky Whiskey*.
+NYT writer Clay Rising joins Mike to sip Michter's Toasted Barrel, Master's Keep Toasted Oak & more while discussing his book *Bourbon: The Story of Kentucky Whiskey*.

 The Bourbon Road Media Player